 Before you even start discussing materials or pricing, make sure any contractor you consider is properly licensed and insured.
 This is a critical first step that protects you.
 Licensing confirms that the contractor meets local and state regulations, while insurance covers any potential accidents or damage that could happen on your property during the project.
 Don’t be shy about asking for proof.
 A reputable company will have no problem providing their documentation.
 Certifications from manufacturers or industry organizations are also a great sign, as they show a commitment to ongoing training and high standards.
 For example, being a Trane Comfort Specialist indicates a high level of expertise and customer satisfaction.

-Review Their Experience and Material Expertise
+Review Their Experience and Material Specialties

 Experience matters, especially when it comes to the technical aspects of insulation.
 An experienced contractor will know how to handle the unique challenges of different homes, whether it’s an older house with tricky crawl spaces or a new build requiring a specific type of application.
 They should also have deep knowledge of various insulation materials and techniques.
 A contractor with outdated equipment or insufficient training may not achieve the complete air seal necessary for maximum energy savings.
 Ask about their experience with projects similar to yours and which materials they specialize in.
 A team with proven expertise in insulation services will ensure the job is done right the first time.